JuliaSmoothOptimizers/ShiftedProximalOperators.jl/docs/src/index.md

 The main differences with the proximal operators implemented in [ProximalOperators.jl](https://github.com/JuliaFirstOrder/ProximalOperators.jl) are that those implemented here involve a shift of the nonsmooth term and may include an extra indicator function.
+We also implement new proximal operators.

+## Proximal operators

 The operators from
 [ProximalOperators.jl](https://github.com/JuliaFirstOrder/ProximalOperators.jl)
 can be written as